Italian Tortellini and Pepperoni Pasta Salad

 If you make any of my recipes, share it on Instagram using the hashtag #TheFoodCharlatan so I can see it!
 I love that.

-- 1 and 1/2 pounds refrigerated tortellini*
+- 1 & 1/2 pounds refrigerated tortellini*

 - 5-7 ounces pepperoni slices, chopped